From Passive Monitoring to Active Defence: Resilient Control of Manipulators Under Cyberattacks: Introduction

 \textbf{False Data Injection Attacks.} Theoretical studies of FDIAs in networked systems have characterized undetectability conditions \cite{mo_secure_2010, fawzi_secure_2014}, affine attack structures \cite{ueda_affine_2024}, and optimal attack strategies \cite{guo_optimal_2017}.
 These works typically assume either ``perfectly undetectable'' attacks (no residual information leaks) or focus on power networks and generic LTI plants.
 Robotics-specific studies remain limited: most works concentrate on detector design rather than on modifying the controller to actively limit attack effectiveness \cite{intriago_residual-based_2024}.

-\textbf{Integrator Vulnerability.} Control systems with an LTI plant having integral action are subject to integrator vulnerability~\cite{tosun2025kullback}, where the residual generated by any linear observer follows the same distribution during normal operation and under attack in the steady-state regime, making sensor bias injecting attack detectable only during transients.
+\textbf{Integrator Vulnerability.} Control systems with an LTI plant having integral action are subject to integrator vulnerability~\cite{tosun2025kullback}, where the residual generated by any linear observer follows the same distribution during normal operation and under attack in the steady-state regime, making sensor bias injection attacks detectable only during transients.

 \textbf{Our contribution.} We bridge these lines of research by combining a residual-based ADS with a novel active defence operating at the control level.
 First, we show that feedback linearization induces an \emph{integrator vulnerability}: a PD-based FDIA can precisely steer the end-effector despite a residual-based $\chi^2$ detector.
 We then show that our gain-scaling defence, driven by the anomaly score, reduces the attack’s effectiveness while providing probabilistic guarantees in attack-free operation, thereby improving the cyber-physical security of robotic manipulators.